Patagonia Hiking, Kayaking, and Glamping Multisport

 Wave goodbye to camp!
 An early morning transfer to the Las Torres sector of the park is where we’ll begin our trek to the iconic Base of Las Torres.

 Our initial climb follows the Ascencio River into the Ascencio Valley.
 After about an hour, we’ll stop to observe how the valley’s beauty unfolds with rich beech forests, glaciers and waterfalls.
 Past this lookout point, we continue uphill and through lush beech forests before ascending a gigantic terminal moraine, which is the ridge formed at a glacier’s end point.
 Here is where we witness the money shot of the three Towers themselves.

 We’ll pause at this lookout point 2950’ above sea level, have a rest, take photos and snack like we’ve never snacked before.
-Our descent is along the same path, taking us back to our Shuttle which will take us onto our next two overnights.
+Our descent is along the same path, taking us back to our cozy hotel for the night, which is located conveniently near the trailhead!

 Transfer Time to Las Torres: 2 hrs

 Hiking: 13 miles.
 3,330’ gain.
 8-9 hours

 Accommodation: 4-Star Hotel (1 Night)